Rom Braslavski: Abduction

-On the morning of 7 October 2023, Braslavski was on duty as a security guard at the Nova music festival near Re’im.
-The massacre began around 6:30 am, and Braslavski was abducted at approximately 3:00 pm.
-According to survivor who had been with Braslavski when the attack began, they had gathered together to throw stones and attempt to fight off the attackers.
-The attempt had worked for a while causing attackers to back off, before a grenade went off and Braslavski disappeared from his line of sight.
-Other survivor testimonies stated that he assisted in the evacuation of the wounded and collected the bodies of victims to prevent their abduction to Gaza.
-Witnesses described his composure and bravery under fire.
+On 7 October 2023, Braslavski was working as a security guard at the Nova music festival during a weekend off from the military.
+The massacre began at approximately 6:30 am.
+According to testimony from a survivor, they threw stones at the attackers, which temporarily forced them to retreat before a grenade exploded and Braslavski disappeared from the survivor’s sight.
+Additional survivor accounts state that Braslavski assisted in evacuating wounded attendees and collecting the bodies of victims to prevent their abduction to Gaza.
+Witnesses described his conduct during the attack as calm and courageous under fire and that his hands were injured.

-At around 10:00 am, during the attack, Braslavski managed to contact his mother by phone, assuring her that the Israel Defense Forces (IDF) had taken control of the situation, that he was in a safe place, and that he expected to be evacuated within an hour.
-The next day his older brother Amit went to the festival site and searched for any signs of his brother.
+At around 10:00 am, during the attack, Braslavski reportedly managed to contact his mother by phone, telling her that the Israeli Defense Forces (IDF) had taken control of the situation, that he was in a safe place, and that he expected to be evacuated within an hour.
+Braslavski was abducted between 2 and 4 pm.